pepincho/Python-Course-FMI/README.md

-# Python-Course-FMI
-All tasks during Programming with Python course in FMI
+## All tasks and materials during Python programming course in FMI, Sofia University, 2016